kaviara-14/AWS-RDS-Migration-with-DynamoDB-Integration/README.md

 # DMS-Migration

-Migrating an on-premises MySQL database to Amazon RDS MySQL by using AWS Database Migration Services (DMS).After the migration is completed, we are invoking a Lambda function.
+Migrating an on-premises MySQL database to Amazon RDS MySQL by using AWS Database Migration Services (DMS).And Configured a CloudWatch Subscription filter to look for specific patterns related to new records .
+If the pattern matches, we are triggering a Lambda function.
 That Lambda function checks and retrieves the newly added records from the RDS MySQL Database and inserts them into the AWS DynamoDB Database.

 ### AWS Services : AWS RDS, AWS DMS, Lambda Function, AWS DynamoDB, CloudWatch, VPC